CleverFlare/multithreading-aws-lambda/readme.md

-these objects are then handled through a multithreading client handler that uses a maximum of three threads concurrently, while waiting for working threads to complete their task every other event object is stored in a Queue data structure, each thread sends an HTTP Request to AWS API Gateway, which acts as the bridge connecting our system with the AWS Lambda function, each AWS Lambda function then receives the event as an input, sleeps/waits 1 to 5 seconds randomly, and return the input that was passed to it.
+these objects are then handled through a multithreading client handler that uses a maximum of three threads concurrently, while waiting for working threads to complete their task every other event object is stored in a Queue data structure, each thread sends an HTTP Request to AWS API Gateway, which acts as the bridge connecting our system with the AWS Lambda function, each AWS Lambda function then receives the event as an input, sleeps/waits 1 to 5 seconds randomly, and returns the input that was passed to it.

 ## Summary